viking-saver/windows-itpro-docs/windows/deployment/do/mcc-enterprise-verify-functionality.md

 This article describes how to verify that a Microsoft Connected Cache for Enterprise and Education (MCCE) cache node is functioning correctly.

-This should be done after deploying MCCE caching software to a [Windows](mcc-enterprise-deploy-windows.md) or [Linux](mcc-enterprise-deploy-linux.md) host machine.
+These steps should be taken after deploying MCCE caching software to a [Windows](mcc-enterprise-deploy-windows.md) or [Linux](mcc-enterprise-deploy-linux.md) host machine.

 ## Steps to verify functionality of MCCE cache node